By Lana Alman, Culinary Educator

 Each week we featured a drawing prompt for kids to share their favorite fruits or vegetables, seeds, or season of the year.
 Kids loved to put their drawings up to the screen as we spotlighted them on camera.
 Music from all over the world was incorporated to inspire the drawing.

 We often referred to a map of the world to show kids where the ingredients were originally grown and thanked the farmers who cultivate the land today.
 We pointed to Belgium for Brussels sprouts, Kazakhstan for apples, and Peru for potatoes.
-Kids were delightedto hear that fruits and vegetables had their own family and travel stories.
+Kids were delighted to hear that fruits and vegetables had their own families and travel stories.
 The group was as diverse as our recipes, with families from Ecuador, Mexico, Guatemala, and the Dominican Republic joining our weekly sessions.
 Switching between English and Spanish, moms often shared the unique names for how they refer to fruits and vegetables and told us about native recipes that they make at home.
 From these conversations we learned about bayos, ayocotes, and chilacayotes.
 These sessions not only gave kids a space to learn, but for the moms to teach us about traditional cuisine from around the region.

 During in-person sessions, parents tended to be in more of an observer’s role, whereas during the virtual sessions, they participated in conversations and weekly activities, which wasn’t only an enriching experience for the kids, but also for the adults.

 Like family, we celebrated holidays and birthdays on our weekly zoom sessions.
 We spoke about World Indigenous People’s Day, Native American and Hispanic Heritage Months, and even squeezed National Nut Day in October.
 And like every community, we incorporated rituals into ours.
-We began every session by featuring photos of the kids who came to the Farmers Market the day before.
+We began every session by featuring photos of the kids who came to the 170 Farm Stand the day before.
 And we started each culinary demo by washing our hands, putting on our aprons, and our chef’s hats, and even if it was pretend, the kids loved to play along.
 Ritual is key to community building, and these small touches gave families a sense of belonging and routine.